borntofrappe/borntofrappe.github.io/README.md

 # borntofrappe.github.io

-Through Github Pages, `index.html` is meant to introduce a few links connected to my online presence.
-A hub, of all places.
+Through Github Pages, `index.html` is meant to introduce a few links connected to my developer self.
+A hub, of all places, for all things borntofrappe.

 ## icon.svg

 > a shamefully long story for a very simple icon

-I enjoy writing SVG icons perhaps a tad too much.
+I enjoy writing SVG icons, almost to a fault.
 The website I'm building with 11ty actually started with SVG icons, drawing the outline for the HTML, CSS and JavaScript stack, but this story is about a different visual.
-An icon for this website, served next to the document title to any browser supporting the `.svg` format.
+An icon for this very website, and the icon served next to the document title to any browser supporting the `.svg` format.

 > do not fret, for a `.png` variant will be readily available

 ### Inspiration

-For the icon I wanted to create a series of dots, radiating from the center in a nice, regular pattern.
+As a starting point, I wanted to create a series of dots, radiating from the center in a nice, regular pattern.

 ```txt
    o